What's a Co-ownership Agreement & How to Create One

 In most cases, you should include:

-• Property description (must include a proper Legal Description)
+- Property description (include a proper Legal Description)

-Some co-owners prefer to get more granular than others.
-The best agreements are those you all create together and commit to.
+Some co-owners choose to get more granular, but the best agreements are those you co-create and commit to.

 ⚠️ Heads up!

-How you hold Title to the property impacts the structure and composition of your co-ownership agreement.
-It also affects decision-making around ownership structure.
+How you hold Title to your property impacts the structure and composition of your Co-ownership Agreement.
+It also impacts decision-making around ownership structure.

 Other elements